Molecular Biology and Biochemistry Major

 - be an MB&B major and be recommended to the department by a faculty member.
 The student is expected to have a B average (grade point average 85) in courses credited to the major.

-- submit a thesis based on laboratory research or library research, performed under the supervision of an MB&B faculty member.
+- submit a thesis based on laboratory research or library research, performed under the supervision of an MB&B faculty member or preapproved faculty member in another department conducting research in the fields of molecular biology, biochemistry, or biophysics.